 04 What if I rent and my landlord won't fix the problems?

 Rental situations are very difficult.
-Usually the best choice is to move out.
-I have lots of resources regarding laws, scientific articles and codes to offer, which you can use to share with your landlord or even an attorney.
+Usually, the best choice is to move out.
+I have lots of resources regarding laws, scientific articles, and codes to offer, which you can use to share with your landlord or even an attorney.
 In most cases, though, it's best to save your health and get out.
-If you need to stay in a potentially toxic environment, I can make suggestions that might help, but know that those will be temporary fixes.
+If you need to stay in a potentially toxic environment, I can make suggestions that might help but know that those will be temporary fixes.
 Delaying action always carries risk!

 05 How do I know my health challenges are related to mold?

-Any additional toxic burdens on the immune system will challenge the body, and most likely inhibit potential for healing, regardless of the condition.
+Any additional toxic burdens on the immune system will challenge the body, and most likely inhibit the potential for healing, regardless of the condition.
 Always consult with a qualified healthcare professional regarding your individual condition.
 It is very common to have to consult with many professionals to find the best care.

 06 Are you recommending the Aroma Pro or Aroma Ace?